Commonwealth Supported Places (CSP) are available for this program

 In this degree, you’ll study 16 compulsory law courses, seven elective law courses and one prescribed elective that together will give you the depth and breadth of knowledge to set you apart in today’s competitive professional market.

 We offer a mixture of daytime and evening classes for you to work around your commitments.
 If you’re studying part-time, you can choose one or two courses per term.
-Students who take two courses each term can complete the degree in four years.

 Interactive classes are the centrepiece of our teaching.
 The classes are supplemented by technology-enabled learning such as interactive online activities.
-Class sizes will vary as you progress through the program, giving you the opportunity to experience a range of classes and teaching styles.
+Classes will vary as you progress through the program, giving you the opportunity to experience a range of classes and teaching styles.
 You’ll be taught in a variety of formats which may include:

-• weekly daytime or afternoon/evening classes
+- Weekly daytime or afternoon/evening classes

-• intensive classes (taught over a condensed time frame) offered during term, on weekends or over the Summer
+- Intensive classes (taught over a condensed time frame) offered during term, on weekends or over the Summer

-• a combination of weekly and intensive classes
+- A combination of weekly and intensive classes

 Below is an example of what you could study in a standard three-year full-time plan or a four-year part-time plan: